wyplay/pytracemalloc/README.rst

 Version 0.9.1

+- Disable the timer while calling its callback to not call the callback while it is running
 - Use also MiB, GiB and TiB units (not only B and KiB) to format a size

 Version 0.9 (2013-05-31)